Ingrid Bergman: 1939–1949: Hollywood and stage work breakthrough

 Bergman was loaned out of David O. Selznick's company, to appear in three films which were released in 1941.
 On 18 February, Robert Sherwood Productions' released her second collaboration with Gregory Ratoff, Adam Had Four Sons.
 On 7 March, Metro-Goldwyn-Mayer released W. S. Van Dyke's Rage in Heaven.
 On 12 August, Victor Fleming's Dr. Jekyll and Mr. Hyde, another Metro-Goldwyn-Mayer production, had its New York opening.
 Bergman was supposed to play the "good girl" role of Dr Jekyll's fiancée but pleaded with the studio that she should play the "bad girl" Ivy, the saucy barmaid.
 Reviews noted that "she gave a finely-shaded performance".
 A New York Times review stated that "the young Swedish actress proves again, that a shining talent can sometimes lift itself above an impossibly written role".
 Another review said: "she displays a canny combination of charm, understanding, restraint and sheer acting ability."

 On 30 July 1941 at the Lobero Theatre in Santa Barbara, Bergman made her second stage appearance in Anna Christie.
 She was praised for her performance as a whore in the play based on Eugene O'Neill's work.
 A San Francisco paper said she was as unspoiled as a fresh Swedish snowball.
-Selznick called her "The Palmolive Garbo", a reference to a popular soap, and a well-known Swedish actress of the time.
+Selznick called her "The Palmolive Garbo", a reference to a popular soap, and the well-known Swedish actress of the time.
 Thornton Delaharty said, "Lunching with Ingrid is like sitting down to an hour or so of conversation with an intelligent orchid."

 Casablanca, by Michael Curtiz, opened on 26 November 1942.
 Bergman co-starred with Humphrey Bogart in the film; this remains her best-known role.
 She played the role of Ilsa, the former love of Rick Blaine and wife of Victor Laszlo, fleeing with Laszlo to the United States.
 The film premiered on 26 November 1942 at New York's Hollywood Theater.
 The Hollywood Reporter wrote, "The events are shot with sharp humor and delightful touches of political satire."
 It went into more general release, in January 1943.Casablanca was not one of Bergman's favorite performances.
 "I made so many films which were more important, but the only one people ever want to talk about is that one with Bogart."
 In later years, she stated, "I feel about Casablanca that it has a life of its own.
 There is something mystical about it.
 It seems to have filled a need, a need that was there before the film, a need that the film filled".
 Despite her personal views regarding her performance, Bosley Crowther of The New York Times wrote that "Bergman was surprisingly lovely, crisp and natural ... and lights the romantic passages with a warm and genuine glow".
 Other reviewers said that she "[plays] the heroine with ... appealing authority and beauty" and "illuminates every scene in which she appears" and compared her to "a youthful Garbo."